ben-jacobson/nes_emulator/README.md

 # Compile instructions

+For Linux, smply install SDL2 as per the vendor instructions.
-This project uses symbolic links to link the project to the SDL library.
-Once you have downloaded SDL 2.0.14, create these with the following commands:
+For Windows 10, it's best to use a symbolic links to link the project to the SDL library.
+Once you have downloaded SDL library for Mingw, create these with the following commands:

 >  ln -s /Path/To/SDL2/Lib/Folder lib/SDL2
 >  ln -s /Path/To/SDL2/Include/Folder include/SDL2